 Last Ramadan however, gave me the permission to disappear.
 Ramadan said, ‘I hear you, I understand'.
 It allowed me to honour the path I was on.

 I fasted for the very first time at the age of six.
 Prayer came later but I completed reading the Quran (in Arabic) at six and a half years old, shocking the community around me.
-As a child all of this was exciting.
-I now see it in my nieces and nephews.
-As I got older, however, it became a sense of duty.
+As a child, this was exciting but as I got older, it became a sense of duty.
 Coming from a cognitive place of ‘I should’ rather than ‘I know’.
 Until of course, the breakdown or…’ breakthrough’.

-Ramadan has taught me that ‘fulfilling your soul's potential’ can be sought from a simple and humble life.
-From being grateful.
 Submitting before God in prayer (Namaz) is an act which brings you closer to your humanity than any other.
 This is a gift.
-Abstaining from food and water (Roza) for sixteen hours a day alongside 1.8 Muslims around the world is a miracle.
+Abstaining from food and water (Roza) for sixteen hours a day alongside Muslims all over the world is a miracle.
 Donating money (Zakat) to those in need does not take away from you but gives a greater sense of peace.